 Curating content brings value to your audience by recognizing another person’s thought leadership without undermining your own.
 It can create connections with other thought leaders and create a win-win relationship, boosting both brands.

 Keep eyes on you, even when you’ve linked somewhere else

 One concern when linking to someone else’s content is that their URL usually reflects their own branding.
-Using Smart Links is a great way share curated content.
-Not only do Smart Links use real words to show people where the link is taking them, they’re useful when you don’t want to put your brand on someone else’s content, but still want to share meaningful links and track clicks.
+Using unbranded links (links using the shared b.link domain) is a great way to share curated content.
+Not only do unbranded links use real words to show people where the link is taking them, they’re useful when you don’t want to put your brand on someone else’s content, but still want to share meaningful links and track clicks.

-Smart Links are also a great way to get a sneak peak into what’s important to your audience.
+Unbranded links are also a great way to get a sneak peek into what’s important to your audience.

-Your audience may love the content, but without tracking clicks through the link itself, you can’t tell if your audience is interested in the curated curated content you share.
-Because they’re quick to create and simple to track, a Smart Link is a quick workaround to adding UTM codes or other (cumbersome) general analytics tracking.
+Your audience may love the content, but without tracking clicks through the link itself, you can’t tell if your audience is interested in the curated content you share.
+Because they’re quick to create and simple to track, an unbranded link is a quick workaround to adding UTM codes or other (cumbersome) general analytics tracking.
 Knowing which content is popular, whether it’s curated or original, will help you optimize your content strategy.
-To get even more creative with Smart Links, check out this blog post on when and where to use them.

-When you share curated content using a Smart Link, you give your audience valuable content and can measure the success of the different types of content you share—which can, in turn, inspire your own content development and make your next editorial calendar planning much, much easier.
+When you share curated content using an unbranded link, you give your audience valuable content and can measure the success of the different types of content you share—which can, in turn, inspire your own content development and make your next editorial calendar planning much, much easier.